jinyier/EMSim/README.md

   [ --off_time_interval ]          Time interval between two-times power analysis, timescale 1ns/1ps
 ```
 We obtain the switching activities of logic cells during functional simulation.
 For specific stimuli, `Synopsys VCS` records a vcd file in given time intervals.
 The `process_vcd_file.py` script cuts off the vcd file into vcd files corresponding to each stimulus.
 These vcd files will be used for power analysis.
 Also, the `generate_ptpx_tcl.py` script generates tcl files based on a template `ptpx.tcl`.
 These tcl files will control the workflow of power analysis.
+- Note:
+    - You should alter file paths in `ptpx.tcl` beforehand.
+    - You should define `-waveform_interval` in `ptpx.tcl` beforehand.

 ```
 generate_ptpx_tcl.py